lucperkins/git-license/README.md

 git-license
 ===========

+> **DEPRECATION WARNING** --- Nowadays there are better tools for this.
+I can't recommend using this project anymore.
+Instead, check out [license](https://nishanths.github.io/license/), [legit](https://github.com/captainsafia/legit), or something else.

 This is a simple shell script for adding the appropriate `LICENSE` to the root of your Git repository.
 The list of licenses is drawn from GitHub's [Choose a License](http://choosealicense.com/) page.

 ## Usage